 This irreverent, life-affirming territory is where Keri Lee stakes a claim.
-Her latest screenplay, the female-driven horror-comedy WE ARE GOLDEN, made the top 10% of the 2020 Nicholl Fellowships and round two of the 2021 Sundance Institute Development Track.
+Her latest screenplay, the eco-horror-comedy RAT BASTARDS, is a 2021 Nashville Film Festival Screenplay Competition Finalist and was in the top 10% of the 2020 Nicholl Fellowships.

-Her fight comedy, CAGE, was a top-10 comedy finalist in Final Draft Big Break, a second rounder at Austin Film Festival, and top 15% in the 2019 Nicholl Fellowships.
+Her fight comedy-drama, CAGE, was a 2021 Writers Lab finalist, a top-10 comedy finalist in Final Draft Big Break, and top 15% in the 2019 Nicholl Fellowships.
 She has also written several short screenplays, and her novel-in-progress, Swingline, made the top 50 of Tracking Board’s Launch Pad Manuscript Competition.

-Keri is a 2020 Athena Film Festival Screenwriting Lab Fellow and an alum of the Squaw Valley Writers Workshop.
+Keri was a 2020 Athena Film Festival Screenwriting Lab Fellow and is an alum of the Community of Writers Fiction Workshop.

-When a rebellious house sitter is forced to lead a group of misfits into battle against a colony of mutant rats, she approaches the job like she approaches life: stoned, armed, and angry.
+When a misanthropic house sitter is forced to lead a group of misfits into battle against a colony of mutant rats, she approaches the job like she approaches life: stoned, armed, and angry.

-While training for a must-win fight against an undefeated trash-talking sociopath, MMA’s most beloved and self-destructive bad boy must take on an even fiercer opponent—his long-repressed past—with the help of an equally dysfunctional female therapist.
+While training for a must-win fight against a trash-talking sociopath, MMA’s most beloved and self-destructive bad boy must take on an even fiercer opponent — his long-repressed past — with the help of an equally dysfunctional female therapist.

 BEAUTIFUL GAME (half-hour comedy/drama)

-Hellbent on giving her son a better life, a heavily tattooed single mom with anger issues moves to a stuffy suburb where her son’s dream of playing soccer rests on her stepping up to coach his seriously ragtag team in the region’s most cut-throat league.
+Hellbent on giving her son a better life, a heavily tattooed single mom with impulse-control issues moves to a stuffy suburb — where her son’s dream of playing soccer rests on her stepping up to coach his seriously ragtag team in the region’s most cut-throat league.